walterfreeman/ast101/index.md

 Harris Krahn asks: At what point does spaghettification occur?

 Shannon Kirkpatrick asks: I read somewhere that our solar system is moving through the universe in a helix... is this true?
 And if so, how does this work? -->

+Elise Newhouse points out: When we were looking at the Milky Way in all its different light emissions, you mentioned not knowing what the really bright spot was on the x-ray and gamma ray images.
+I think its the Vela Pulsar!

 Brandon Decato asks: I have an ask a physicist question that my friends and I were debating late Sunday night while playing video games.
 If I had a twin born at the exact same time as me, and at the age of 5 I was separated from him, put into a spaceship that travelled near the speed of light, and was gone for what to me was 5 years, would I be younger than my twin brother?
 If this is true, would my body still age at the same rate as my twin on earth, aka I would have the mind of a 10 year old but the body of an 87 year old?
 Would it age the same way as a normal human ages from 5-10?